Girls Sport Victoria: Former member schools

-Possible future member schools

 History

 In 1999, the principal of Melbourne Girls Grammar School, Christine Briggs, held a meeting of principals of girls' schools at the Lyceum Club.
 She felt the need to organise the meeting after receiving a letter of invitation from the Associated Public Schools of Victoria (APS) inviting her school to join their association.
+The other schools invited included Firbank Grammar School, Genazzano FCJ College, Loreto Mandeville Hall, Presbyterian Ladies' College and Toorak College.

 Many APS boys' schools had introduced co-education and were finding it difficult to provide adequate inter-school sports experiences for their female students.
 As the oldest schools association, APS felt it was in a strong position to convince independent girls' schools to become members.
 Briggs was concerned that the APS saw girls' schools as the solution to their problem, and was aware that girls' schools were fragmented into so many sporting associations, that the approach might be successful for the APS, but harming girls' schools.

 Briggs put the issue of girls' sport to the principals at the meeting, and it was agreed that it was time to consider the idea of a new sports organisation catering for the needs of all-female schools.
 It was stressed by many that the heritage of girls' sport built over more than a century by the involved schools could not be abandoned or seriously affected.